-- 10.1 The Executive Committee is responsible for the implementation and monitoring of the Council's treasury management policies and practices. - 10.2 All capital financing activities will be conducted in accordance with the Prudential Code for Capital Finance in Local Authorities.
-The Chief Financial Officer is responsible for:-
+- 10.1 Full Council is responsible for the approval of the Council's treasury management policies and practices.
+Scrutiny and review of the Treasury Management Strategy, mid-year reports and final outturn position is undertaken by the Audit & Scrutiny Committee prior to submission to full Council.
+Monitoring of the Capital Investment plans sits with Executive Committee. - 10.2 All capital financing activities will be conducted in accordance with the Prudential Code for Capital Finance in Local Authorities.
+The Chief Financial Officer is responsible for:- - ensuring that the requirements of that Code are complied with, - ensuring that the Prudential Indicators are calculated, regularly reviewed and amended where necessary, - formally delegating to appropriate Directors their responsibilities with regard to compliance with that Code. - 10.3 The Council adopts the key recommendations of CIPFA Code of Practice for Treasury Management in the Public Services (subject to variation for any particular circumstances of the Council).
+Accordingly, the Council will create and maintain, as the cornerstone for effective treasury management:-

-- ensuring that the requirements of that Code are complied with - ensuring that the Prudential Indicators are calculated, regularly reviewed and amended where necessary - formally delegating to appropriate Service Directors their responsibilities with regard to compliance with that Code. - 10.3 The Council adopts the key recommendations of CIPFA Code of Practice for Treasury Management in the Public Services (subject to variation for any particular circumstances of the Council).
-Accordingly, the Council will create and maintain, as the cornerstone for effective treasury management:- - a Treasury Management Policy Statement, stating the policies and objectives of its treasury management activities; - suitable Treasury Management Practices, setting out the manner in which the Council will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities.
+- a Treasury Management Policy Statement, stating the policies and objectives of its treasury management activities; - suitable Treasury Management Practices, setting out the manner in which the Council will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities.